material-components/material-components-ios/components/Dialogs/README.md

 <!-- Extracted from docs/typical-use-alert.md -->

-### Typical use: alert
+### Typical use: alert controller

-The following example shows how to present a Material alert:
+The following example shows how to present a Material alert controller:

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift